 If published as Public Blog post, click on Blog, then click on Edit next to the title.

-From here you can edit the date and publish it again.
 This will change the publish date on your FASO Blog and reorder blog posts on your public blog page by date.

 How to add blog topics and related blog posts